Add and edit cell content in Pages on Mac

 Copy or move table cells

-When you copy a table cell, or move a cell’s data to a new location in the table, all of the cell’s properties are also copied or moved, including its data format, fill, border, and comments.
+When you copy a table cell, or move a cell’s data to a new location in the table, all the cell’s properties are also copied or moved, including its data format, fill, border and comments.